digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 For a multi-party application to fully deliver its value, the following conditions must be met:

 Multiple involved parties have data sovereignty – that is, they keep their data within their own systems and require strong guarantees that no external party can access or modify that data outside of pre-agreed rules.
-Shared state and rules are codified into an executable schema that determines what data can move between parties, who can read that data, and how that data is manipulated.
+Shared states and rules are codified into an executable schema that determines what data can move between parties, who can read that data, and how that data is manipulated.
 Processes happen in real time as there is no additional reconciliation or manual processing required between organizations.

 For each individual party to gain the full benefits of a multi-party system, it should:
  - Integrate the application - Bank A must treat the multi-party infrastructure as the golden source of truth for payment information and integrate it as such with the rest of their infrastructure.
-Otherwise they are merely trading inter-bank reconciliation for intra-bank reconciliation.
+Otherwise, they are merely trading inter-bank reconciliation for intra-bank reconciliation.
  - Utilize composability by building advanced systems that rely on the base-level multi-party agreements.
 For example, a healthcare claim application should be built using the payment solution.
 Integrating one multi-party application with another preserves all the properties of each across both applications.
 In this example, the patient privacy requirements of a health claims application are retained, as are the financial guarantees of the payment application.
 Without composability, multi-party applications become bigger silos and you end up reconciling the healthcare claims multi-party application with the payments multi-party application.

 Smart contracts, distributed ledgers, and blockchains are commonly used to build and deliver multi-party applications.
 A smart contract codifies the terms of the agreement between parties, including the rights and obligations of each party, directly written into lines of code.
 The code controls the execution, and transactions are trackable and irreversible.
 In a multi-party application, the smart contract defines the data workflow through actions taken by the parties involved.